 Employers have three days to inspect and verify the authenticity of a new hire’s eligibility documents.
 According to USCIS guidelines, they can designate an authorized representative to complete Forms I-9 on behalf of a company, including personnel officers, agents, or a notary public.
 Authorized representatives do not need specific agreements or other documentation for the purposes of I-9 verification for remote workers and employers remain liable for any violations in connection with the form or the verification process.Find all necessary information about I-9 form and learn how to easily achieve compliance with employment eligibility requirements to maximize efficiency and minimize legal risk.

 Setting Standards for Authorized Representatives

 Employers can technically choose any individual to serve as their authorized representative when it comes to I-9 verification for remote workers.
-However, it is best to choose an individual who is already familiar with the form I-9 process and has prior experience in reviewing the form and verification documents.
+However, it is best to choose an individual who is already familiar with the Form I-9 process and has prior experience in reviewing the form and verification documents.

 While notaries can be a suitable choice for I-9 completion, there are some important considerations to take into account.
 When a notary acts as an authorized representative for Section 2 of the Form I-9, they are not doing so in their official capacity, meaning they are not allowed to use their seal to notarize the document.
 Instead, they should fill out the form in the same way that an employer would do.
-Also, some states prohibit notaries from completing the Form I-9.
-For example, under California law, the only individuals who can assist clients with I-9 verification for remote workers are licensed attorneys, individuals authorized under federal law to provide immigration services, and individuals qualified and bonded as an immigration consultant under California law.
+Also, some states prohibit notaries from completing Form I-9.
+For example, under California law, the only individuals who can assist clients with I-9 verification for remote workers are licensed attorneys, individuals authorized under federal law to provide immigration services, and individuals qualified and bonded as immigration consultants under California law.